Updated Feb 02, 2026

 • Visual Development Without Compromise

 Drag components, style visually, and wire actions without code—while still supporting complex relationships, permissions, and workflows.
+The canvas displays up to 400 screens at once for full project visibility.

 • Built-in Relational Database